 How do I set up a safe drone operation?

 That’s difficult to do without the right technology.
 Many organizations will need a system to understand the airspace, generate the safest route, and avoid new hazards or environmental changes that may occur inflight.
 Those with a bigger drone operation will also need technology to address maintenance needs at scale and ensure their drones are always safe to fly.
-SkyGrid will make it easier for organizations to safely navigate the complex airspace and optimize their drone fleet.
+SkyGrid’s advanced enterprise features make it easy for organizations to safely navigate the complex airspace and optimize their drone fleet.

 How do I stay compliant once I’m approved to fly?